 When a child is coming into or moving to a new placement, they have a lot to think about.
 Foster children will, when it feels appropriate, join in with the chores and become aware of the house rules and what is expected of them.
 Make sure that you let your own children, or any other children you care for, know that the new arrival will not immediately be expected to join in with chores.
 Introduce house rules gradually, acknowledge a child’s contribution and be prepared to be flexible.

 10. Think ahead and find out what they like to do

 Ask about the activities a child is involved in or would like to do.
 Children like and need structure, but they also need spontaneity and variety.
 Many of our children have not had the opportunity to take part in very simple activities like shuffling through autumn leaves or jumping in puddles!
 All the family can be involved in planning ahead for the annual family holiday but be aware that many children can’t cope with too much excitement and their behaviour can become very unsettled when they are away from home.

 It’s important to remember that adjusting to a new situation can take time.
-All children are different and even the most experienced foster carers cannot prepare for everything that the first few weeks may throw at them.
-Use the support provided and discuss any difficulties with your Placement Manager as they occur.
+All children are different and even the most experienced foster parents cannot prepare for everything that the first few weeks may throw at them.
+Use the support provided and discuss any difficulties with your social worker as they occur.
 Our knowledge, experience and support are available 24/7 and we are here to help you whatever you need.

 For fostering in Norfolk and Suffolk, please contact our East Anglia team on 01603 559255.
 For fostering in Derbyshire, Leicestershire, Northamptonshire, Nottinghamshire, Buckinghamshire and the West Midlands, call our Midlands office on 01332 813866.